NYSCF/monoqlo_release/README.md

 # Recommended Hardware

-CUDA-capable GPU (The framework can executed on a CPU, but will benefit hugely from GPU acceleration due to the large numbers of images that need to be analyzed.)
+-CUDA-capable GPU (NVIDIA RTX 2080 Ti / 3080 Ti or similar) -(The framework can executed on a CPU, but will benefit hugely from GPU acceleration due to the large numbers of images that need to be analyzed.)
-16GB+ memory
+-16GB+ memory
-High end CPU (Intel Core i9-9900k or similar)
+-High end CPU (Intel Core i9-9900k or similar)